srijan-paul/srijan-paul.github.io/src/content/blog/water-shader.md

 real-time reflections of in-game objects close to the edges, and the wavy disorted appearance of the reflected image.

-I attempted a recreation of this effect, and was fairly successful:
+I attempted a recreation of this effect, and ended up with this:

 ![My recreation of the water effect from Potions](/assets/img/water-shader/final-water-reflection.gif)